The Ryan White HIV/AIDS Program (RWHAP) helps low-income people with HIV by providing:

 We provide grants to cities, states, counties, and community-based groups.
 Our grants help:

-- Provide care, medication, and essential support services to people with HIV
+- Provide care, medication, and support services to people with HIV

 How is the program structured?

-There are five parts of RWHAP.
+There are five parts to the RWHAP.
 Each has a different funding purpose.

 Program Parts | Grant Recipients | Funding Purpose |